peernova/kestra-client-sdk/javascript-sdk/docs/AppsApi.md

 > Blob bulkExportApps(tenant, appsControllerApiBulkOperationRequest)

-Export apps as a ZIP archive of yaml sources.
+Export apps as a ZIP archive of YAML sources.

 ### Example